When is the best time to go to Sicily?

 - All Saints Day – November 1 is All Saints Day, a national holiday that many Italians, including Sicilians, use to visit cemeteries, remembering loved ones who have passed by placing flowers and other items on graves.

-- Festival di Morgana – Over five days in early November in Palermo, November 6-10 in 2019, this festival brings the opportunity to watch famous Sicilian puppets in action at the Antonio Pasqualino Puppet Museum.
+- Festival di Morgana – Over five days in early November in Palermo, this festival brings the opportunity to watch famous Sicilian puppets in action at the Antonio Pasqualino Puppet Museum.

 - Festa di San Martino – Saint Martin’s Day is celebrated throughout Sicily on November 11.
 There will be all sorts of festivities that bring the chance to enjoy wine, bread specialties, sweets and classic roasted chestnuts.